 How are Credit Card Processing Fees Deducted From My Account?

-Stripe, our payment processor, automatically deducts their credit card processing/transaction fee from the total amount paid, and the remainder is deposited into your bank account.
+Our payment processors, whether you are using Wedpay powered by Fullsteam or Stripe, automatically deduct their credit card processing/transaction fee from the total amount paid, and the remainder is deposited into your bank account.

 Can the Online Payment Fees Be Charged to my Client?